yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <img src="img/call_by_value.png" alt="call_by_value" title="call_by_value" width="60%">
 </p>

-> - When you declare a primitive type (string, number, boolean, null, undefined, symbol) variable a , it will has own memory location and store it's own value in it, then assign another variable b equal to a, b also has own memory location and store a's value in it. b's value ```WILL NOT CHANGE``` when a's value changes, a and b's memory location is isolate, they won't interrupt each other.
-(Ref : Deep copy)
+> - When you declare a `primitive type (string, number, boolean, null, undefined, symbol) variable` a , it will has own memory location and store it's own value in it, then assign another variable b equal to a, b also has own memory location and store a's value in it. b's value `will not change` when a's value changes, a and b's memory location is isolate, they won't interrupt each other.
+(Ref:14.1)

 > - Example : https://jsfiddle.net/yschen25/9v0t2fx6/
 <br/><br/>